bimdata/documentation/src/on-premises/getting_started.md

 # Introduction
 This document explains how to install BIMData.io applications on your servers.

-You can test our products on our [SaaS Platform](https://connect.bimdata.io/signup/?next=https://platform.bimdata.io).
+You can test our products on our [SaaS Platform](https://platform.bimdata.io).

 ## How to have access to on-premises
-You must have contacted our sales services to have access to the necessary resources for the installation.
+You must contact our [sales services](contact@bimdata.io) to have access to the necessary resources for the installation.

 ## Architecture
 The BIMData.io softwares are separated into multiple components, each one with its role.

 ### Web applications
 Web applications are the components with which the users interact:
-  - **Bimdata Connect**: manage the authentication and the right permissions,
+  - **Bimdata Connect**: manage users and authentication,
   - **Bimdata API**: to interact with the data,
   - **Bimdata Platform**: allow the use of the previous components in our ergonomic interface.
     The plaform is split in two components: